WangDongHKU/Dong_WANG.github.io/_pages/about.md

 -  Epidemiology; Mathematical high-order modelling; Statistical inference; complex network analysis; geographic and spatial analytics; Bayesian hierarchical modelling; genomic epidemiology; analysis of collective behaviour.
 Particularly adept at higher-order infectious disease modelling that synthesises epidemiological, geographic, phylogenetic, and network approaches to elucidate the impact of viral evolution and human mobility on shaping patterns of disease transmission.

-- Extensive experience with **R**, including data visualisation (ggplot2), bioinformatics workflows, and, in particular, mathematical modelling and statistical inference via **RStan**.
-Proficient in Python for data manipulation and analysis (pandas, among others), as well as **MATLAB** for numerical computations and algorithmic development.
+- Extensive experience with R, including data visualisation (ggplot2), bioinformatics workflows, and, in particular, mathematical modelling and statistical inference via RStan.
+Proficient in Python for data manipulation and analysis (pandas, among others), as well as MATLAB for numerical computations and algorithmic development.
 ---